benshrimpton/intern_test/README.md

 # This test is about speed and following instructions, not accuracy .

-* Create a GIT branch as your name to push to when complete.
-Time limit is 5 minutes.

 * Clone the repo

 * Write all your code on the `index.html` do not add more files.